LibrariesHacked/england-librarydata/library-db.md

 ) to 'libraries.csv' delimiter ','csv header;
 ```

 It'd also be good to do some distance analysis.
+This is where the population weighted LSOA cenrtroids come in.

 The following should produce an output that uses the LSOA populations, library locations, and LSOA boundaries to produce a summary of the distance to libraries per authority.

 ```
 copy ( select